-- Where you will be during the trip, including the dates you’re expected to arrive and leave each destination.
+- Your itinerary: Where you will be during the trip, including the dates you’re expected to arrive and leave each destination.

 - Personal contact information, such as your cell phone number, as well as landline numbers for you hotel or other accommodations.

 - Emergency contact information for your veterinarian and written permission for him to be summoned during your absence.
 Also leave your farrier’s number.